-Federal Trafficking Penalties -- Marijuana Narcotics Penalties & Enforcement Act of 1986
+Federal Trafficking Penalties - Marijuana Narcotics Penalties & Enforcement Act of 1986

 Quantity Description First Offense Second Offense 1,000 kg or more MARIJUANA Mixture containing detectable quantity.
 Not less than 10 years; not more than life.
 If death or serious injury, not less than 20 years; not more than life.
 Fine not more than \$4 million individual; \$10 million other than individual.
 Not less than 20 years; not more than life.
-IF death or serious injury, not less than life.
+If death or serious injury, not less than life.
 Fine not more than \$8 million individual; \$20 million other than individual.
-100 - 1,000 kg MARIJUANA Mixture containing detectable quantity.
-Not less than 5 years; not more than 40 years.
+100-1,000 kg MARIJUANA Mixture containing detectable quantity.
+Not less than 5 years; not more than life.
 If death or serious injury, not less than 20 years; not more than life.
-If death or serious injury, rot than life.
-Fine not more than \$2 million individual; \$10 million other than individual.
-50-100 kg MARIJUANA Not your than 20 years of death or Not more than 30 years.
-If death or serious injury, life.
-Fine \$2 million individual: \$10 million other than 10-100 kg HASHISH Not more than 20 years.
-If death or serious injury, not less than 20 years; not more than life, fine \$1 million 1-100 kg HASHISH OIL individual; \$5 million other than individual. individual.
-100 or more plants MARIJUANA Less than 50 kg MARIJUANA Less than 10 kg HASHISH Not more than 5 years.
+Fine not more than \$2 million individual; \$5 million other than individual.
+Not less than 10 years; not more than life.
+If death or serious injury, not less than life.
+Fine not more than \$4 million individual; \$10 million other than individual.
+50-100 kg MARIJUANA Not more than 20 years.
+If death or serious injury, not Not more than 30 years.
+IF death or serious injury, not 10-100 kg HASHISH less than 20 years; not more less than life.
+Fine \$2 million 1-100 kg HASHISH OIL than life.
+Fine \$1 million individual; \$10 million other 100 or more plants MARIJUANA individual; \$5 million other than individual. than individual.
+Less than 50 kg MARIJUANA Less than 10 kg HASHISH Not more than 5 years.
 Fine not more than \$250,000 individual; \$1 million other than individual.
 Not less than 10 years.
 Fine \$500,000 individual; \$2 million other than individual.
 Less than 1 kg HASHISH OIL

-^{}Includes hashish and hashish oil.

-Marijuana is a Schedule I controlled substance.
+\\Includes hashish and hashish oil Marijuana is a Schedule I controlled substance.